night-fury-rider/react-native-template/src/README.md

 ## What to add in this directory ?

-1. Each directory will act as an individual module (except clubhouse) of our applications.
+1. Each directory will act as an individual module (except common) of our applications.
    <br /><br />

 ## What to add in this directory ?